-At least 75 percent of the REIT's annual gross income must be from real estate-related income such as rents from real property and interest on obligations secured by mortgages on real property.
-An additional 20 percent of the REIT's gross income must be from the above-listed sources or other forms of income such as dividends and interest from non-real estate sources (like bank deposit interest).
-No more than 5 percent of a REIT's income can be from non-qualifying sources, such as service fees or a non-real estate business.
+At least 75% of the REIT's annual gross income must be from real estate-related income such as rents from real property and interest on obligations secured by mortgages on real property.
+An additional 20% of the REIT's gross income must be from the above-listed sources or other forms of income such as dividends and interest from non-real estate sources (like bank deposit interest).
+No more than 5% of a REIT's income can be from non-qualifying sources, such as service fees or a non-real estate business.

-Quarterly, at least 75 percent of a REIT's assets must consist of real estate assets such as real property or loans secured by real property.
-A REIT cannot own, directly or indirectly, more than 10 percent of the voting securities of any corporation other than another REIT, a taxable REIT subsidiary (TRS) or a qualified REIT subsidiary (QRS).
-Nor can a REIT own stock in a corporation (other than a REIT, TRS or QRS) in which the value of the stock comprises more than 5 percent of a REIT's assets.
-Finally, the value of the stock of all of a REIT's TRSs cannot comprise more than 25 percent of the value of the REIT's assets.
+Quarterly, at least 75% of a REIT's assets must consist of real estate assets such as real property or loans secured by real property.
+A REIT cannot own, directly or indirectly, more than 10% of the voting securities of any corporation other than another REIT, a taxable REIT subsidiary (TRS) or a qualified REIT subsidiary (QRS).
+Nor can a REIT own stock in a corporation (other than a REIT, TRS or QRS) in which the value of the stock comprises more than 5% of a REIT's assets.
+Finally, the value of the stock of all of a REIT's TRSs cannot comprise more than 20% of the value of the REIT's assets.

-In order to qualify as a REIT, the REIT must distribute at least 90 percent of the sum of its taxable income.
+In order to qualify as a REIT, the REIT must distribute at least 90% of its taxable income.
 To the extent that the REIT retains income, it must pay taxes on such income just like any other corporation.

 In order to qualify as a REIT, a company must make a REIT election by filing an income tax return on Form 1120-REIT.
 Since this form is not due until March, the REIT does not make its election until after the end of its first year (or part-year) as a REIT.
 Nevertheless, if it desires to qualify as a REIT for that year, it must meet the various REIT tests during that year (except for the 100 Shareholder Test and the 5/50 Test, both of which must be met beginning with the REIT's second taxable year).